-How will the police know if I've taken drugs
+How does the police know you've taken drugs

 You really don't want to take such a high risk after being banned from driving, do you?
 The chances of you getting caught while being disqualified are really high even if you are driving as carefully as possible because police have sophisticated technologies which can scan a vehicle registration number and pull down all the details of both the vehicle and the driver nowadays.

 If you are caught driving on a ban, you could be sent to prison.
 You will also have to pay a heavy fine and your disqualification will be extended.